Robust Counterfactual Explanations on Graph Neural Networks: Related work

 A model level explanation method~\cite{yuan2020xgnn} produces a high-level explanation about the general behaviors of a GNN independent from input examples.
 This may be achieved by synthesizing a set of artificial graph instances such that each artificial graph instance maximizes the prediction score on a certain class.
 The weakness of model level explanation methods is that an input graph instance may not contain an artificial graph instance, and removing an artificial graph from an input graph does not necessarily change the prediction.
 As a result, model level explanations are substantially different from counterfactual explanations, because the synthesized artificial graphs do not provide insights into how the GNN makes its prediction on a specific input graph instance.

 The instance level explanation methods~\cite{DBLP:conf/iclr/VelickovicCCRLB18, NEURIPS2019_d80b7040, pope2019explainability, NEURIPS2020_e37b08dd} explain the prediction(s) made by a GNN on a specific input graph instance or multiple instances by identifying a subgraph of an input graph instance that achieves a high correlation with the prediction on the input graph.
 GNNExplainer~\citep{NEURIPS2019_d80b7040} removes redundant edges from an input graph instance to produce an explanation that maximizes the mutual information between the distribution of subgraphs of the input graph and the GNN's prediction.
 Following the same idea by \citet{NEURIPS2019_d80b7040}, PGExplainer~\citep{NEURIPS2020_e37b08dd} parameterizes the generation process of explanations by a deep neural network, and trains it to maximize a similar mutual information based loss used by GNNExplainer~\citep{NEURIPS2019_d80b7040}.
 The trained deep neural network is then applied to generate explanations for a single input graph instance or a group of input graphs.
 MEG~\cite{numeroso2021meg} incorporates strong domain knowledge in chemistry with a reinforcement learning framework to produce counterfactual explanations on GNNs specifically built for compound prediction, but the heavy reliance on domain knowledge largely limits its applicability on general GNNs.
+The recently proposed CF-GNNExplainer~\cite{lucic2021cf} independently optimizes the counterfactual property for each explanation but ignores the correlation between the prediction and the explanation.

 Some studies~\cite{pope2019explainability, DBLP:conf/iclr/VelickovicCCRLB18} also adapt the existing explanation methods of image-oriented deep neural networks to produce instance level explanations for GNNs.
 Pope et al.~\citep{pope2019explainability} extend several gradient based methods~\cite{selvaraju2017grad, simonyan2014deep, zhang2018top} to explain predictions made by GNNs.
 The explanations are prone to gradient saturation \citep{glorot2010understanding} and may also be misleading \citep{NEURIPS2018_294a8ed2} due to the heavy reliance on noisy gradients.
 Velickovic et al.~\cite{DBLP:conf/iclr/VelickovicCCRLB18} extend the attention mechanism~\cite{denil2017programmable, duan2017one} to identify the nodes in an input graph that contribute the most to the prediction.
 This method has to retrain the GNN with the altered architecture and the inserted attention layers.
 Thus, the explanations may not be faithful to the original GNN.